Jbleezy/BO1-Reimagined/README.md

 ### Ascension
 * Added Double Tap perk machine in the Outside Launch Area zone
-* Zombies now spawn from the Stairs zone when in the Upper Centrifuge Zone
+* Zombies no longer spawn in the Stairs zone when in the Centrifuge Zone
-* Zombies no longer spawn from the Stairs zone when in the Centrifuge Zone
+* Zombies now spawn in the Stairs zone when in the Upper Centrifuge Zone
 * The easter egg song teddy bears will float up and rotate around while the song is active

 #### Lunar Lander